-I also have a strong interest in the peoples living in the loosely-defined region sometimes referred to as Zomia, which includes the uplands of mainland Southeast Asia, and their diasporic communities.
-I consider how individuals in these communities understand and interact with conceptions of indigeneity and self-determination.
+Much of my work has been undertaken in conjunction with peoples living in the uplands of mainland Southeast Asia and their diasporic communities.
+I am interested in how individuals in these communities understand and interact with conceptions of indigeneity and self-determination.

-Though far from Southeast Asia itself, North Carolina is a great place to be a Southeast Asianist because it is home to several communities of people from the region, including the Karen from Burma and many peoples from the Central Highlands of Vietnam.
+Though far from Southeast Asia itself, North Carolina is a great place to be a Southeast Asianist because it is home to many communities of people from the across the region, including the largest Montagnard community outside of Southeast Asia.
 Here at UNC, I coordinate the Southeast Asian Approaches Faculty Working Group and its associated Carolina Seminar.